A curved beak (hookbill) is among the defining characteristics of psittacine birds.

 Defense

 While parrots don’t bite for no reason, they’re not averse to using their beaks to defend themselves.
-If a parrot is afraid or annoyed, it may bite if other warnings are ignored.
+If a parrot is afraid or annoyed, it may bite if other warnings (like lunging or hissing) are ignored.

 How much a bite hurts depends on the species and intent.
-Small parrots, like budgies, aren’t capable of causing damage with a bite, while larger parrots, like macaws, can exert considerable bite force.
+Small parrots, like budgies, won’t cause much damage with a single bite, while large parrots, like macaws, can exert considerable bite force.

 Don’t mistake biting for beaking, which involves carefully clasping the beak around a body part to maintain balance when exploring the world around them.

-Beaking the fingers is common when a parrot lands on your hand and wants to avoid toppling over.
+Beaking is common when a parrot lands on your hand and wants to avoid toppling over.

 Courtship

-As per The Auk, parrot beaks play a significant role in courtship rituals.
+According to The Auk, parrots’ beaks play a significant role in courtship rituals.

-If a male parrot wants to breed with a female, it’ll regurgitate food into the beak of its partner.
+If a male wants to breed with a female, it regurgitates food into its partner’s beak.
 This demonstrates an ability to provide for the female and their offspring.

 A parrot’s beak is a multi-purpose tool with many uses.
 Everything from climbing to picking up food to preening would be impossible without a beak.